libcpr/docs/contribution.md

 {% endraw %}

 ## Project Structure
-Here we will briefly describe different functional parts of CPR, and mention the headers that are most relevant to them.
+Here we briefly describe different functional parts of CPR, and mention the headers that are most relevant to them.
 As any software project's, of course, CPR's parts are interconnected, and most classes play a part in most operations.
-Here, we will constrain ourselves to the most crucial ones.
+We will constrain ourselves to the most crucial ones.
 Where relevant headers are suggested, it's recommended to also look at the appropriate source file, if it exists.
 ### The API Interface
 Relevant Headers: [`api.h`](https://github.com/libcpr/cpr/blob/master/include/cpr/api.h), [`cpr.h`](https://github.com/libcpr/cpr/blob/master/include/cpr/cpr.h)